Shao-Group/lecture-notes-for-algorithms/README.md

 The notes are distributed under CC-BY-NC license.

-To compile all notes into pdf format, run `pdflatex main.tex`.
+To compile into a pdf file, run twice of `pdflatex main.tex`.